menu

 Occupations and Workforce

-When you are in Western, you'll notice that it is more blue-collar than most other communities in America.
-43.82% of Western’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Western is a blue-collar town, with 43.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Western is a village of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Western who work in healthcare suport services (10.11%), management occupations (8.99%), and personal care services (7.87%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.20% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.